chrisesharp/foundryvtt-owb-content/README.md

 ![OWBCL](src/assets/OWBCL.webp)

-This module adds precreated weapons, gear, vehicles, NPCs and more in your Foundry VTT OWB:WW2 game.
+This module adds classes and abilities, plus sample weapons, gear, vehicles, NPCs and more in your Foundry VTT OWB:WW2 game.

 ## Installation